apache/ozone/hadoop-hdds/docs/content/design/s3_hcfs.md

  2. From S3 compatible applications (REST)
  3. From container orchestrator as mounted volume (CSI, alpha feature)

 As Ozone is an object store it stores key and values in a flat hierarchy which is enough to support S3 (2).
-But to support Hadoop Compatible File System (and CSI), Ozone should simulated file system hierarchy.
+But to support Hadoop Compatible File System (and CSI), Ozone should simulate file system hierarchy.

 There are multiple challenges when file system hierarchy is simulated by a flat namespace: